developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printing/index.md

 * When calling searchPrinters() with Bluetooth search (CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH), all local Bluetooth devices--including non-printers--will be discovered and send pairing requests.
 Just cancel or ignore them.
 This happens because the software cannot detect non-printers until after the device is paired.
 It is recommended that the BT or Wi-Fi MAC address also be used when searching for printers.

-* Before calling searchPrinters() with USB search (CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB), you should configure the device's USB controller for "USB Host mode" and reboot.
+* Before calling searchPrinters() with USB search (CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB), configure the device's USB controller for "USB Host mode" and reboot.

 * When calling searchPrinters() with USB search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB), all USB Printers connected to the device will be discovered.
 If USB printers are not supported by SDK or device, searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED.